 Now I’m at university and I might have some more free time than before but I lack the courage to do art.
 I haven’t done proper drawing in so long.
 I lost my practice.
 Still, I try to do something with the talent I’ve been given and I want to share with you some of my artworks and styles I managed to practice over my busy depressing years.
 Here are 10 styles that describe my artwork.

 1.Depressing and creepy style

-If I got new chalk I would draw with just chalk for few months straight, new water colors = all watercolor works and so on.
+If I got new chalk I would draw with just chalk for few months straight, new watercolors = all watercolor works, and so on.

-Main theme of my work was creepy images that popped into my mind combined with as much color as possible.
+The main theme of my work was creepy images that popped into my mind combined with as much color as possible.

-Ghosts, monsters, splashes, eyes and just shapes.
+Ghosts, monsters, splashes, eyes, and just shapes.

 2. Realistic pencil drawings